 The world is low on drivers.
 You can see the effect of this when you’re struggling to get a cab in your local city or when shop shelves are empty because there are too few drivers to man the trucks that deliver goods.
 With this shortage is coming to a wage increase, with shipping, haulage, and courier firms happy to offer higher wages in order to secure enough drivers to fulfill their orders.

 If you have your own vehicle, or you’re trained to operate a number of different high-load vehicles, becoming a driver is an excellent way to earn cash – often on a flexible basis.
 Courier jobs are advertised across the internet, where you’ll find different rates and hours posted every day.
 Try Shiply, meanwhile, to get listed as a courier who can take on courier jobs and fulfill delivery orders from local companies.
 This is a brilliant way to get yourself seen on a marketplace of drivers and delivery people.

 If you’re young and between semesters at university or college, you might prefer to get bit-part work rather than signing a work contract that you know you’ll have to breach and leave within a couple of months.
 For such people, odd jobs are usually the best way to earn cash.
-You might choose, for instance, to:
+You can find both in-person jobs and jobs that you can do online.
+If you’d rather stay at home and earn money, there are a number of options that you could consider.
+You can do online surveys/reviews, manage social media, do small freelance jobs, or even look into playing games that pay real money, if you’re into video games – no one said you can’t have fun while earning!
+If you are looking for something that gets you out of the house, you might choose, for instance, to:

 - Ask around to see if neighbors need a babysitter or child-minder for the next few weeks